-- v.iv. (ii) Tthe licensee discloses nonpublic personal financial information about the individual to a nonaffiliated third party other than as permitted under Sections 14, 15, and 16 of this regulation. - (i)(e) Provided that the licensee provides the initial, annual, and revised notices under sections 5, 6, and 9 of this regulation to the plan sponsor, group or blanket insurance policyholder, or group annuity contract_holder, or workers' compensation plan participant, and further provided that the licensee does not disclose to a nonaffiliated third party nonpublic personal financial information about such an individual other than as permitted under sections 14, 15, and 16 of this regulation, an individual is not athe consumer of the licensee solely because he or she is: - A participant in or a beneficiary of an employee benefit -plan that the licensee administers or sponsors or for which the licensee acts as a trustee, insurer, or fiduciary; - ii.
+- (b) An applicant for insurance prior to the inception of insurance coverage is a licensee's consumer. - (c) An individual who is a consumer of another financial institution is not a licensee's consumer solely because the licensee is acting as agent for, or provides processing or other services to, that financial institution. - (d) An individual is a licensee's consumer if the licensee discloses nonpublic personal financial information about the individual to a nonaffiliated third party and one of the following exist: - i.
+The individual is a beneficiary of a life insurance policy underwritten by the licensee; - ii.
+The individual is a claimant under an insurance policy issued by the licensee; - iii.
+The individual is an insured or an annuitant under an insurance policy or an annuity, respectively, issued by the licensee; or - iv.
+The individual is a mortgagor of a mortgage covered under a mortgage insurance policy. - (e) Provided that the licensee provides the initial, annual, and revised notices under sections 5, 6, and 9 to the plan sponsor, group or blanket insurance policyholder, group annuity contract holder, or workers' compensation plan participant, and further provided that the licensee does not disclose to a nonaffiliated third party nonpublic personal financial information about such an individual other than as permitted under sections 14, 15, and 16, an individual is not a consumer of the licensee solely because he or she is: - i.
+A participant in or beneficiary of an employee benefit plan that the licensee administers or sponsors or for which the licensee acts as a trustee, insurer, or fiduciary; - ii.
 Covered under a group or blanket insurance policy or group annuity contract issued by the licensee; or - iii.
-A claimant covered by beneficiary in a workers' compensation plan.
+A claimant covered by a workers' compensation plan. - (f) The individuals described in subdivisions (e)(i) through (iii) of this subsection F are consumers of a licensee if the licensee does not meet all the conditions of subdivision (e). - (g) In no event shall the individuals, solely by virtue of the status described in subdivisions (e)(i) through (iii) of this subsection F, be deemed to be customers for purposes of this regulation. - (h) An individual is not a licensee's consumer solely because he or she is a beneficiary of a trust for which the licensee is a trustee.